vitusventure/5thSRD/docs/adventuring/equipment/adventuring_gear.md

-description: A list of gear for adventuring from the 5e SRD (System Reference Document).
+description: A list of gear for adventuring from the 5th Edition (5e) SRD (System Reference Document).

 # Adventuring Gear
 This section describes items that have special rules or require further explanation.